 AFPAAA's Oral History Project began on September 12, 1994 and continues to this day.
-So far, the stories of over thirty public affairs legends have been preserved through this unique project, with more on the way.
-The standards the project adheres to are the same as those of the USAF Oral History Program and the national Oral History Association.
+The standards the project follows are the same as the USAF Oral History Program and the national Oral History Association.

 Why?
-There is a lot to learn from what others have been through... both good and bad, right and wrong.
+There is a lot to learn from what others have been through.
 USAF public affairs people have participated in every significant activity in which the Air Force has been involved, often in key positions; usually interpreting policy if not making it, and normally in close proximity to the "movers and shakers."
 Yet, no one has taken the time to collect the "lessons learned" ... until now.

-... a riveting account of accompanying Vietnam POWs out of Hanoi and their return from Southeast Asia.
+... a riveting account of his experiences accompanying Vietnam POWs out of Hanoi and their return to the USA ... and a lot more!

 ... tells how he turned a 20+ year Air Force public affairs career into posts as Assistant White House Press Secretary and Assistant Secretary of Defense for Public Affairs, with blunt but pertinent thoughts about the PR/PA business.